rbrellen/intro-to-r/slides/chapter1_01_introduction.md

 # Filtering

 - To filter, we will use the `filter` function from the `dplyr` package.
-- Inside the function, include a logical statement that evaluates to `TRUE` or `FALSE`
+- Inside the function, include a statement that evaluates to `TRUE` or `FALSE`

 ```r
 # Return all rows from df where Sepal.Width is less than 3.0